bramley/phplist-plugin-subscribers/README.md

 ### Dependencies ###

-This plugin requires phplist 3.3.2 or later and php version 5.4 or later.
+This plugin requires phplist 3.3.2 or later and php version 5.6 or later.

-It also requires the Common Plugin version 3.8.0 or later to be installed.
-You should install or upgrade to the latest version.
-See <https://github.com/bramley/phplist-plugin-common>
+It also requires the Common Plugin version 3.14.2 or later to be installed. phplist now includes Common Plugin so you should need only to enable it on the Manage Plugins page.

-### Set the plugin directory ###
-You can use a directory outside of the web root by changing the definition of `PLUGIN_ROOTDIR` in config.php.
-The benefit of this is that plugins will not be affected when you upgrade phplist.

 ### Install through phplist ###
 Install on the Plugins page (menu Config > Manage Plugins) using the package URL `https://github.com/bramley/phplist-plugin-subscribers/archive/master.zip`.